dashbitco/broadway/README.md

 Once your Broadway module is defined, you just need to add it as a child of your application supervision tree as `{MyBroadway, []}`.

-API reference, examples, how tos and more at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).
+## Non-official (Off-Broadway) Producers

+For those interested in rolling their own Broadway Producers (which we actively encourage!), we recommend using the `OffBroadway` namespace, mirroring the [Off-Broadway theaters](https://en.wikipedia.org/wiki/Off-Broadway).
+For example, if you want to publish your own integration with Amazon SQS, you can package it as `off_broadway_sqs`, which uses the `OffBroadway.SQS` namespace.

 ## Comparison to Flow

 You may also be interested in [Flow by Plataformatec](https://github.com/plataformatec/flow).
 Both Broadway and Flow are built on top of GenStage.
-Flow is a more general and powerful abstraction than Broadway that focuses on data as a whole, providing features like aggregation, joins, windows, etc. Broadway focuses on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on.
+Flow is a more general abstraction than Broadway that focuses on data as a whole, providing features like aggregation, joins, windows, etc. Broadway focuses on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on.

 ## License